News Flash

 Step-by-Step Procedure to Conduct an AGM

-2. Issue AGM Meeting Notice — Send notice to all shareholders at least 21 days before the meeting.
-Notice includes date, time, agenda, venue (or virtual link), and important details.
+2. Issue AGM Meeting Notice: Send notice to all shareholders at least 21 days before the meeting.
+The notice includes date, time, agenda, venue (or virtual link), and important details.

-3. Prepare Reports — Financial statements, board’s report, and auditor’s report must be ready.
+3. Prepare Reports: Financial statements, the board's report, and the auditor's report must be ready.

-5. Voting / Resolutions — Shareholders vote on agenda items (dividends, auditor appointment, etc.).
-Proxy voting allowed if shareholder cannot attend.
+5. Voting / Resolutions: Shareholders vote on agenda items (dividends, auditor appointment, etc.).
+Proxy voting is allowed if a shareholder cannot attend.

 AGM Compliance: Mandatory Filings & Forms

-After AGM, companies must complete certain statutory filings such as audited financials, resolutions passed, auditor and director appointment forms to ensure legal and regulatory compliance.
+After the AGM, companies must complete certain statutory filings such as audited financials, resolutions passed, and auditor and director appointment forms to ensure legal and regulatory compliance.

 Penalties for Not Holding an AGM